Deals Activity: Moderate

-Importance of liquidity.
-Cash management will remain the key challenge for many manufacturing businesses, especially as government support schemes start to be withdrawn.
-Minimising cash outflow, drawing down on existing lending facilities and streamlining some operations will be key.
-Organisations who are not able to access external sources of funding are at high risk of running out of cash.
+Cash management will remain the core challenge for many manufacturing businesses, especially as input costs continue to rise.
+Minimising cash outflow, drawing down existing lending facilities as required and streamlining some operations will be key.
+Organisations not able to access external sources of funding are at high risk of running out of cash.

-Cost streamlining.
-Although many firms have taken steps to reduce their outflows and cut costs, even those who believe they have adequate liquidity need to act and reduce their cash burn to ensure they retain sufficient working capital.
+Although many firms have taken steps to reduce outflows and cut costs, even those who believe they have adequate liquidity need to act and reduce cash burn to retain sufficient working capital.

-Many of the pre-COVID issues have not gone away either.
-Brexit remains a further area of uncertainty hanging over the UK economy, as are global trade concerns.
-With environmental and ethical standards receiving increased public scrutiny, both B2B and B2C manufacturers need to have clear oversight of their own activities and those of their supply chains.
+Many pre-COVID issues have not gone away either.
+Brexit remains a further area of uncertainty hanging over the UK economy, along with global trade concerns.
+Climate change commitments are a core requirement of all manufacturing businesses.
+Making changes to products or processes will take time, innovation and investment in most cases.
+With environmental and ethical standards receiving increased public scrutiny, B2B and B2C manufacturers need to have clear oversight of their own activities and those of their supply chains.